yuvalgeva77/AppiumGridProj/README.md

 testToRun: run the all suite : "all", specific test: "AppStoreDownload"/”AppStoreTop10"/"EriBankLogin”/"EriBankPayment"/"EspnMenu"/"EspnMenuButtons"/“TapTheDotLogin"/"TapTheDotPlay".
 repeat: run the suite repeatedly for a given amount of minutes.
-For defulet: 1 }
+For defulet: 1 NG profile: for all profiles: "Original","High_Latency"," Low_Bandwidth","High_PacketLoss": “all”/ for no special profile: “default” /list of specific profiles }

 Example: